AaltoSciComp/python-debugging/features.rst

         l = append_to_list(2) # [1,2]

-     append_to will is stored as long as the function append_to_list stays in scope
+     - ``append_to`` is stored as long as the function ``append_to_list`` is stored

+       - The values are stored in the ``__defaults__`` attribute of the function.
-     - Take special care whith functions with default values calling functions with default values.
+       - Take special care with functions with default values calling functions with default values.
 Best practice is often to use None as the default value and then fill in the default value in the function body.

+- This is similar to the bugs one may encounter due to the late-binding behaviour in python closures.
+In a closure, an outer function returns a function, and the returned function uses a variable from the outer function.
+     - The variables referenced from the outer functions scope are stored in the ``__closure__`` attribute of the returned function.
+However, these variables are looked up only at the time when the returned function is executed.
+There are subtle effects in play here.

 Garbage collecting
 ------------------

 Python has automatic memory management.
 Unreachable runtime objects may be removed from memory.
 However, this garbage collection is not guaranteed to happen.

- - You cannot rely on the finalizer __del__() to be executed
+ - You cannot rely on the finalizer method ``__del__()`` to be executed
- - ``del`` only reduces the reference count
+ - The ``del``-statement only reduces the reference count of objects.
- - if you are running out of memory
+ - if you are running out of memory:

-   - Size of an object can be checked with `sys.sizeof()`
+   - Size of an object can be checked with ``sys.sizeof()``
    - Build in module `gc` provides an interface to the Garbage collector

 Dependency issues